-We’ve finely selected the very best coffee in Brooklyn so that you can indulge yourself in the most exclusive, and expertly crafted coffee shops.
+We’ve finely selected the very best coffee in Brooklyn so that you can indulge yourself in the most exclusive, and expertly crafted coffee shop’s outdoor seating.

 First on our wonderful list of the best coffee in Brooklyn, is Devoción.

 If you’re looking for the freshest coffee in Brooklyn, and the whole of New York, check out this joint.

 Devoción offers a beautiful space to enjoy your coffee an outdoor space, so beautiful you might just want to stick around and hang out for a bit.

 Devoción is owned and operated by Colombian-born Steven Sutton.
 In 2006, Sutton made it his mission to change the game of coffee brewing, by producing the freshest coffee imaginable.
 Sutton knew two things.
 The first is that most coffee beans sit around for months, before being used.
 Secondly, that roasting only provides half of the flavor in coffee — the latter half, is down to the freshness of the beans.

 Knowing this, Sutton opened Devoción.
 They buy their coffee direct from their partners, dry-mill at their facility in Bogotá, and quickly ship the beans to Brooklyn.
 Once in Brooklyn, they’re roasted for your pleasure.
 All of this takes between 10-45 days, a phenomenally speedy process, making the coffee taste otherworldly.
 To highlight how impressive Devoción’s business method is, it takes most coffee companies an average of 150-450 days, from harvesting the bean, to prepare your cup of coffee.
 Devoción moves fast.